CS-Outreach-Session/Cyber-Hygiene/Introduction to Cyber Hygiene/README.md

 * Update your software regularly

 * Avoid accessing public Wi-Fi.
 Remember, whenever you connect your device to the Internet, you are at the mercy of the network owner.
-The person who owns the internet gateway can successfully filter your internet traffic and subsequently exploit your device through different forms of attacks such as ARP Poisoning attacks, DNS Spoofing attacks, SSL stripping attacks, etc. If you must use Public Wi-Fi.
-Remember any device could be at risk, be cautious — treat all Wi-Fi links with suspicion.
+The person who owns the internet gateway can successfully filter your internet traffic and subsequently exploit your device through different forms of attacks.
+*
 * Verify the wireless connection, do not just rely on names - Some bogus links — that have been set up by malicious users — will have a connection name that’s deliberately similar to the coffee shop, hotel or venue that’s offering free W - i-Fi.

 * Avoid using specific types of websites – When using public Wi-Fi, it’s a good idea to avoid logging into websites where cybercriminals could capture your identity, passwords or personal information — such as social networking sites, online banking services or any websites that store your credit card information.
-If you need to access any websites that store or require the input of any sensitive information — including social networking, online shopping, and online banking sites — it may be worthwhile accessing them via your mobile phone network, instead of the public Wi-Fi connection.